What Is a Risk Assessment

 - Understand the impact of each risk control on the issue’s risk level.

 Purpose of reassessing risk: the main questions you are trying to answer when reassessing risk are:

-- At what point does the issue become acceptable when implementing corrective actions? and
+- At what point does the issue become acceptable when implementing corrective actions?
+And

 - How does each new control positively affect risk?

 What to do after initial risk assessment: after reassessing risk, you might continue to reassess risk for each additional corrective action.
-Once all corrective actions are implemented, you should performing closing actions on the issue and then perform a closing risk assessment.
+Once all corrective actions are implemented, you should perform closing actions on the issue and then perform a closing risk assessment.

 How and Why to Perform Closing Risk Assessment

 What is a closing risk assessment: a closing risk assessment is your final assessment of an issue.
 It should take into account all risk controls, whether they already existed or you just implemented them with corrective actions.

 Purpose of a closing risk assessment: the main point of a closing risk assessment is to document that: